 My local Chabad Rabbi, Rabbi Ephraim Simon, says the Hebrew word for hope or faith is ’emunah’.
 He points out that ’emunah’ comes from the root word ‘uman’ which means a craftsman.
 Just as a craftsman has to always practice his craft to become more proficient, faith is something we need to practice to strengthen it and ensure it’s not lost.
 We can accomplish this by doing small acts of kindness each day.

 A smile to the mail carrier, saying good morning to the cashier at the checkout, giving a thank you to anyone who helps us – these are small things that have a great effect on others.
 Giving charity everyday is a tremendous thing.
 Even if it’s only a small coin, one small coin each day adds up to a great amount.

 Any act of kindness we do for others, or kind words that we say to others, benefits us, helping to strengthen our faith.

 After all these lofty ideas, you may think that now, I’ve got it, that I’m ok with Jacob not being here, and I’m one happy person.
-Oh no, not at all.
-Chanukah has become happier for me.
-I think about the real meaning of this holiday and try to put into practice what I’ve learned.
-But I still think about Jacob everyday, and at times, I still cry.
-You see, I’m still practicing.
+Not at all.
+I’m still a grieving mother.
+But Chanukah has become happier for me when I think about the real meaning of the holiday and try to put into practice what I’ve learned.
+But I still think about Jacob everyday, and at times, I still grieve, I still cry.
+I have to work on my emunah.
+Just like the craftsman, I’m still practicing.